Pooh5159/Pooh5159/README.md

 - Share what i am learning
 - Get inspiration and new ideas!

 You can see here [my repositories](https://github.com/Pooh5159?tab=repositories).
-Be indulgent, I'm a beginner 😊
+Be indulgent, I'm a beginner 😊.
+You can also see my [portfolio](https://pooh5159.github.io/Portfolio/).

 ---